GuillaumeRouja/2019-Learning-Python-Data-Wrangling/README.md

 # Data-analysis-with-Python

-Follow my progression on performing data analysis with Python The following notebooks are inspired by the IBM profesional data science course available online with Coursera I have made some little changes in some of the codes and comments where i found appropriate.
+Notebooks are inspired by the data wrangling section of the IBM profesional data science course.
+I have revisited part of the code and made some comments where i found necessary.